Routine Heat Pump Maintenance Guide: 8 DIY Checklists

 Your heat pump’s outdoor unit, also known as the condenser, is exposed to the elements year-round.
 Leaves, twigs, dirt, and even snow can build up around it, obstructing airflow and putting extra strain on the system.

-During routine maintenance, make sure the area around the outdoor unit is clear of debris.
+During heat pump maintenance, make sure the area around the outdoor unit is clear of debris.
 Trim back any nearby bushes or plants to give the unit at least two feet of breathing room.
 This simple step can make a world of difference in your heat pump’s performance.

 4. Checking the Thermostat